What’s your favourite game on the Nintendo Switch? For us, we rate these five games quite highly as some of the best Nintendo Switch games out there.

-Two Pokémon games on our best Nintendo Switch games list this year?
-Crazy, I know!
-It just so happened to be a terrific year for Pokémon (it’s the 25th anniversary, so hell yeah).
 Pokémon Unite is a MOBA (Massively Online Battle Arena, like DOTA 2 or League of Legends) in which you play as Pokémon with a team of other players against an enemy team of players.
+If you’re new to Pokémon, it’s a great way to get into the franchise.
+If you’re into Pokémon but have never played a MOBA, it’s something new to try out.

 Unlike a lot of games in the MOBA genre, Pokémon Unite is surprisingly easy to play and is pretty accessible.
 It’s free and is easy to get your head around, with simple controls and mechanics.
-The game will be getting updates over time, with new playable Pokémon added in every now and then.
+The game will be getting updates for the foreseeable future, with new playable Pokémon added in every now and then.

 Now you know the best games, should you buy a Nintendo Switch?